dwaipayan-bond013/Python-Data-Analysis-Portfolio-Projects/DTDC Market Modelling/README.md

    ![](DaywiseDeliveryAnalysis.PNG)

-   - Mid-Week Spike in Orders: Wednesday (16.54%) and Thursday (16.01%) have the highest order volumes
+   - Mid-Week Spike in Orders: Wednesday **(16.54%)** and Thursday **(16.01%)** have the highest order volumes
    - Indicates strong customer activity mid-week, possibly due to routine purchases, salary-week effects, or business restocking cycles
-   - End-of-Week Strength: Friday (15.02%) also shows strong order volume, possibly people preparing for the weekend
+   - End-of-Week Strength: Friday **(15.02%)** also shows strong order volume, possibly people preparing for the weekend
-   - Weekend Dip (Slight): Saturday (13.85%) and Sunday (13.49%) see slightly lower order rates compared to weekdays.Could be due to relaxation periods, lower B2B activity, or delivery slowdowns
+   - Weekend Dip (Slight): Saturday **(13.85%)** and Sunday **(13.49%)** see slightly lower order rates compared to weekdays.Could be due to relaxation periods, lower B2B activity, or delivery slowdowns
-   - Beginning of Week Is Weakest: Monday (13.05%) and especially Tuesday (12.03%) show the lowest number of orders
+   - Beginning of Week Is Weakest: Monday **(13.05%)** and especially Tuesday **(12.03%)** show the lowest number of orders
    - May reflect delayed decision-making after weekends or lower purchase intent early in the week

 ## Overall outcomes and Recommendations:

  1. Optimize Operations in Key Hubs

-Observation: Locations like Bilaspur (Haryana), Mankoli (Maharashtra), and Nelmangla (Karnataka) dominate both as source and destination hubs.
+    - Observation: Locations like **Bilaspur (Haryana)**, **Mankoli (Maharashtra)**, and **Nelmangla (Karnataka)** dominate both as source and destination hubs

- Recommendation:
+  - Recommendation:
     - Invest in expanding infrastructure and manpower at these critical nodes
     - Implement automated sorting and tracking systems to manage high volumes efficiently
     - Monitor these hubs for early identification of delays or operational bottlenecks

  2. Align Resource Planning with Weekday Patterns

-Observation: Delivery volumes peak mid-week (Wed–Thu: >32.5%) and are lowest on Tuesdays (12%)
+    - Observation: Delivery volumes peak mid-week **(Wed–Thu: >32.5%)** and are lowest on Tuesdays **(12%)**

- Recommendation:
+  - Recommendation:
     - Allocate more delivery staff, vehicles, and support resources mid-week to meet demand
     - Use off-peak days (Tuesdays, weekends) for route testing, training, or maintenance activities

  3. Plan for Seasonal Demand Surges

-Observation: ~87% of trips occur in September, indicating strong seasonal spikes
+    - Observation: **~87%** of trips occur in September, indicating strong seasonal spikes

- Recommendation:
+  - Recommendation:
     - Prepare a seasonal staffing and fleet augmentation plan for Q3
     - Pre-position inventory in high-demand zones in August for proactive delivery

  4. Minimize Actual vs OSRM Time and Distance Gaps

-Observation: Actual delivery times and distances are consistently higher than OSRM estimates across most states
+    - Observation: Actual delivery times and distances are consistently higher than OSRM estimates across most states

- Recommendation:
+  - Recommendation:
     - Conduct route audits and update mapping tools with real-time road intelligence
     - Use AI-driven route optimization software that factors in traffic, roadblocks, and toll routes
     - Partner with local logistics partners in high-deviation regions (e.g., Assam, Haryana)

  5. Improve Full-Truckload (FTL) Efficiency

-Observation: FTL routes show major delays compared to planned OSRM time (by over 25–30%)
+    - Observation: FTL routes show major delays compared to planned OSRM time **(by over 25–30%)**

- Recommendation:
+  - Recommendation:
     - Implement better loading/unloading protocols and monitor dwell times
     - Consider breaking FTLs into smaller shipments (LTL) where FTL is causing time loss
     - Track FTL routes with GPS and geofencing to ensure schedule adherence

  6. Expand in Low-Penetration States

-Observation: States like Tripura, Mizoram, and Nagaland have negligible delivery volumes (<10 trips)
+    - Observation: States like Tripura, Mizoram, and Nagaland have negligible delivery volumes **(<10 trips)**

- Recommendation:
+  - Recommendation:
     - Evaluate strategic partnerships or franchise models to expand reach in underserved regions
     - Introduce incentivized delivery models or micro-warehousing to boost market entry

  7. Define and Improve SLA Compliance

-Observation: Significant deviation from planned time metrics can impact SLA commitments
+    - Observation: Significant deviation from planned time metrics can impact SLA commitments

- Recommendation:
+  - Recommendation:
     - Establish clear SLA definitions for different route types (FTL, carting)
     - Monitor SLA compliance rates by route, state, and mode, and flag underperforming lanes

  8. Balance Source-Destination Network Load

-Observation: Delivery loads are heavy in Maharashtra and Karnataka both inbound and outbound
+    - Observation: Delivery loads are heavy in Maharashtra and Karnataka both inbound and outbound

- Recommendation:
+  - Recommendation:
     - Use reverse logistics strategies to optimize truck utilization on return routes
     - Balance distribution load by exploring secondary hubs in adjacent states (e.g., Gujarat, MP)

----

 ##  Conclusion